wyatt8740/tabletpc-touch-controls/README.md

 7. Switching between windows in FVWM without having a window list bar constantly take up precious space

+Some of these are mapped directly to the keys on the bezel; however, I reserved one so that I could make a software menu to supplement the list of actions.

 After not finding much in the way of tools that can do this for unix systems (possibly because I don't know what to search for?), I rolled my own ugly python thing.
 I am not really a Python programmer at heart, but it seemed